evgeni/Grandstream-Firmware-HT802/README.md

 # File encryption
 Each file is encrypted with AES 128 CBC
-The default key is: 37d6ae8bc920374649426438bde35493 (16 bytes)
+The default key is: 37d6ae8bc920374649426438bde35493 (16 bytes converted in byte array)
 The IV is: Grandstream Inc. (16 bytes)
 Only the first 32 bytes of the header are encrypted
 All the body is encrypted by block of 32 bytes, each time reinitializing the cipher (LOL)

-I'm pretty sure of these infos, but I'm still unable to decrypt the files with my script
-Maybe this is due to the wrong conversion of the key from hex to bytes they made.
+They wrongly convert the key from hex to bytes:
 They always subtract 0x37 from hex 'A'-'F', also if they are lowercase, so 'a'-'f' will become 0x2a...0x2f instead of 0xa...0xf
 Infact, if you try to decrypt the files using the default key but uppercase, the decryption will fail!

+The header key is the given key with all the pair of nibble swapped
+The body key is formed by the second block of 16 bytes of the decrypted header, with all the pair of bytes swapped